 All biological mothers automatically have Parental Responsibility over their children as soon as they are born.
 The following people also automatically have Parental Responsibility:

 - A father, if he was married to the mother at the time the child was born

 - An unmarried father, if he jointly registered the birth

 - Same-sex partners, if they were civil partners or married at the time the child was born, or at the time of fertility treatment

 How Do You Get Parental Responsibility?

 Parental Responsibility can be obtained by the Court making a Court Order called a Parental Responsibility Order.

 An application can be made to the Court specifically for a Parental Responsibility Order, or the Court may automatically grant a Parental Responsibility Order at the same time as granting a Child Arrangement Order stating where a child is to live.

-For more information on applying for a Parental Responsibility Order, get in touch with our Family Law Solicitors.
+For more information on applying for a Parental Responsibility Order, get in touch with our Family and Child Law Solicitors.